-If the weather has settled in your region, now is the time to direct sow warm-weather vegetable seeds.
-Once the last frost is past, vegetable starts can go into the garden as well.
+The month of May will bring Spring weather to almost all regions of the Northern Hemisphere.
+May is the time to direct sow warm-weather vegetable seeds in all gardens.
+Once the last frost is past, vegetable seedlings can go into the garden as well.

 Here is a kitchen garden guide for warm regions–growing zones 7-11– for the month of May: